-This Looker Agreement (the "Agreement") is made between Looker Data Sciences, Inc. ("Looker"), with offices at 1600 Amphitheatre Parkway, Mountain View, CA 94043, and each party (a "Customer") that executes an Order Form for the Services.
-Between Looker and Customer, the Agreement consists of these terms, addenda (if applicable), each Order Form, including any statements of work, and each amendment of any of the foregoing.
-This Agreement is effective as of the date of the last signature appearing on Customer's initial Order Form (the "Effective Date").
+This Google Agreement for Looker Products (the “Agreement”) is made and entered into between Google and the entity agreeing to these terms (“Customer”) that executes an Order Form for the Services.
+“Google” has the meaning given at https://cloud.google.com/terms/google-entity.
+The Agreement consists of these terms, addenda (if applicable), and each Order Form, including any statements of work, and each amendment of any of the foregoing.
+This Agreement is effective as of the date of the last signature appearing on Customer’s initial Order Form (the “Effective Date”).

 Using the Services.